chvolow24/pika/README.md

 ### A tiny client-side templating tool

-Pika is a single Javascript file that can be used for fleshing out an HTML template with data.
+Pika is a single Javascript file that can be used to flesh out an HTML template with data.

 ## Setting the data